convivial-garden/collectivo-hermes/README.md

 # MILA collectivo

-An instance of [collectivo](https://github.com/MILA-Wien/collectivo/) for the cooperative supermarket [MILA](https://www.mila.wien/), which is available at:
+An instance of [collectivo](https://github.com/MILA-Wien/collectivo/) for the Austrian cooperative [MILA](https://www.mila.wien/), which is available at:

 - Frontend: https://mein.mila.wien/
 - Backend: https://collectivo.mila.wien/